ArseniumGX/ArseniumGX/README.md

 ## 🐈 **Jose Pereira Macedo**

-<p>Hi!</p>
+<h4>Hi!</h4>
-<p align="justify">I'm José "ArseniumGX" Macedo from Brazil, back end developer.
-I'm gratuate in Information System and lover by tecnology and sciences.
-I study programming  since 2017 and haves plans in join to fullstack develop with node + react.
-All the days i learn something news.
+<p align="justify">I'm José "ArseniumGX" Macedo from Brazil, back-end developer.
+I have a degree in Information Systems, passionate about technology and science.
+I've been studying programming since 2017 and I have future plans to become a fullstack node + react developer.
+Every day I learn something new.
 </p>

 <hr>